Single-particle entanglement dynamics in complex systems: Acknowledgment

 \section{Acknowledgment}

 We acknowledge National Super computing Mission (NSM) for providing computing resources of `PARAM Shakti' at the IIT Kharagpur, which is implemented by C-DAC and supported by the Ministry of Electronics and Information Technology (MeitY) and Department of Science and Technology (DST), Government of India.
-One of the authors (P.S.) is also grateful to SERB, DST, India for the financial support provided for the research under Matrics grant scheme.
+One of the authors (P.S.) is also grateful to SERB, DST, India for the financial support provided for the research under Matrics grant scheme and also acknowledge support from the ICTP through the Associates Programme (2020-2025).
 D.S. acknowledges financial support from the MHRD through the PMRF scheme.